LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configure.md

             });
 ```

 > If you know that your secret won't be changing as it is static and not getting updated at runtime.
-You may load it once into memory and than store it.
-Please checkout the below coding that shows an lazy initialization of a secret using a variable.
+You may load it once into memory and then store it.
+Please check out the below coding that shows a lazy initialization of a secret using a variable.

 ```javascript
 const { Toolbelt } = require('lp-faas-toolbelt');